-As Chief Development Officer, Claudia keeps Amistades productive and on track to reach its goals.
+Claudia keeps Amistades productive and on track to reach its goals as its Chief Development Officer.
 She provides leadership to strategic partnerships and implementation of new initiatives.
-In her role, Claudia directs all philanthropic activities, including fundraising, development, and sustainability in support of the organization.
+Claudia directs all philanthropic activities, including fundraising, development, and sustainability, in support of the organization.

 Claudia comes to this role as a pioneering force to harness the power of social change and improve racial equity at the community level.
 She has uniquely crossed silos to weave together grassroots, philanthropic, corporate, and governmental efforts, at the local, regional, national, and transnational levels.

 She firmly believes in trust-based relationship and power building, in which racial equity and representation play a leading role.
 This cultural philosophy can be seen in her body of work, with the through line being her deep understanding of, and commitment to, community integrity.
 She is convinced that the best outcomes for social change occur when people work for people who understand them, because of a shared heritage and background.

 Her leadership and experience broadly span the social sector, through a variety of initiatives that empower authentic and democratic community representation.